 RV Insurance Requirements

-If you drive a motorhome in Rhode Island, you are required to carry liability coverage under state motor vehicle laws.
+You are required to carry liability coverage under state motor vehicle laws if you drive an RV in Rhode Island.
 This insurance can pay for damages or injuries you cause on the road.
 State limits for RV insurance in Rhode Island include:

 - $25,000 bodily injury per person